-- 1. Mark a scan from Artec Ray using flag \checkmark in the Workspace panel. - 2.
-Access Tools from the left toolbar. - 3.
+- 1. Mark a scan from Artec Ray or Artec Ray II using the flag icon in the Workspace panel. - 2.
+Access $Tools \rightarrow Ray Scan Triangulation$ from the left toolbar. - 3.
 If necessary, specify the Decimation ratio and set either of the threshold filters. - 4.
-Click Apply.
+Click Run.

 Mode Simple, Adaptive (distance-aware) Adaptive takes into account the distance from the scanner, whereas Simple removes points with the fixed step (Decimation ratio) Decimation ratio 1-10 The larger the value, the more the points will be culled.
 1 leaves the point cloud unchanged.
 2 culls half of the points, 4 keeps some 25% of the total amount of points, 10 about 10%.
-Stitch sections On/Off Enable it to stitch sections of the point- cloud scans Render mesh based on Vertex colors, Distinct colors for sections, One random color It can color an output model on the basis of Vertex colors or sections constituting the point-cloud scan.
+Render mesh based on Distinct colors for sections, One random color, Vertex colors It can color an output model on the basis of Vertex colors or sections constituting the point-cloud scan.
 The latter yields multicolor model.
-Desired edge length, mm Adaptive (distance-aware) method tries to maintain this edge length for triangles within the entire model.
-Polygon edge length (max), mm Above 0.1 mm 1 Algorithm will remove triangles whose edge lengths are greater than the specified value.
-Polygon angle (min), deg 1-60?
-Triangles with angles smaller than specified limit (in degrees) won't be created in the resulting mesh.
+Polygon edge length (max), mm Above 0.1 mm Algorithm will remove triangles whose edge lengths are greater than the specified value.
+Polygon angle (min), deg 1-60° Triangles with angles smaller than specified limit (in degrees) won't be created in the resulting mesh.
 Extremely large values that are out of the recommended range may yield no mesh.
-Incidence angle (max), deg 0.1-90?
-If the angle between the normal to triangle and the scanner view direction is larger than the specified one, this triangle is subject to removal.
-Incidence angle between vertices (max), deg 0.1-90?
-The algorithm will remove triangles whose edges form angles (toward the scanner viewpoint) greater than the specified limit (in degrees).
+Incidence angle (max), deg 0.1-90° If the angle between the normal to triangle and the scanner view direction is larger than the spec- ified one, this triangle is subject to removal.
+Incidence angle between vertices (max), deg 0.1-90° The algorithm will remove triangles whose edges form angles (toward the scanner viewpoint) greater than the specified limit (in degrees).

-9.11 Creating Models (Fusion)
+9.12 Creating Models (Fusion)

 Fusion is a process that creates a polygonal 3D model.
 It effectively melts and solidifies the captured and processed frames.
 Fusion is the most interesting part of the processing task because a polygonal 3D model is what most people expect to see when performing a 3D scan.
-To this end, you can use one of the following algorithms, each of which has a self-explanatory name (see also the summary in Table ??):
+To this end, you can use one of the following algorithms, each of which has a self-explanatory name (see also the summary in Table 12):